 The main message I got from reading up on “why bee hotels can be problematic” is this: we make a lot of assumptions based on our own aesthetics vs. what a bee might actually need, and most manufactured bee hotels are created for a variety of species that may not even be native to your region.
 I’m breaking it down even further below!

 One thing about my rabbit hole researching made clear: not all bees are the same.
 While I definitely have carpenter bees who drill holes and make a mess, I may have mason bees as well (which I assumed were the same, but some identifying characteristics differentiate the two).

-- Mason and carpenter bees are solitary bee species, meaning they aren’t like honeybees (social bees) that cluster together with different jobs and a queen.
+- Mason, carpenter, and leafcutter bees are solitary bee species, meaning they aren’t like honeybees (social bees) that cluster together in a hive with different jobs and a queen.
 Instead, they do all the work themselves (much like our DIY community!).

 - Mason bees are excellent pollinators.
 Honeybees get a lot of credit for the work they do, but since the humble mason bee gathers pollen all over its body as it hovers from flower to flower (she’s kind of a messy bench, which I can appreciate), can pollinate 95% of the flowers they visit versus the honeybee’s 5%, which only collects pollen on their back legs.

 - Solitary bees are very docile and don’t sting (some females do, but very rarely).
 Sure, it’s annoying when a carpenter bee drills a hole into the side of your house, but not nearly as annoying as a bee sting.